-Canon 5D Mark III versus Fujifilm X-T2
+Canon 5D Mark III vs Fujifilm X-T2

 The Canon EOS 5D Mark III and the Fujifilm X-T2 are two digital cameras that were revealed to the public, respectively, in March 2012 and July 2016.
 The 5D Mark III is a DSLR, while the X-T2 is a mirrorless interchangeable lens camera.
-The cameras are based on a full frame (5D Mark III) and an APS-C sensor.
-The Canon has a resolution of 22.1 megapixel, whereas the Fujifilm provides 24 MP.
+The cameras are based on a full frame (5D Mark III) and an APS-C (X-T2) sensor.
+The Canon has a resolution of 22.1 megapixels, whereas the Fujifilm provides 24 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Fujifilm X-T2 is considerably smaller (31 percent) than the Canon 5D Mark III.
 Moreover, the X-T2 is substantially lighter (47 percent) than the 5D Mark III.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.